 As part of Enron’s proposal, it advances a market-based payment to customers whose consumption drops below 87 percent of their established baseline usage.
 Such payments are a strong conservation incentive, and are aligned with proposasl such as “Twenty/Twenty” program being implemented through executive order that will afford customers a twenty percent bill credit for reducing usage by twenty percent or more.
 While Enron recognizes that funding for its proposed payment for decremental usage is uncertain, it believes that the Commission needs to consider all avenues that will advance conservation.
 To this end, Enron has suggested certain avenues that could be explored for such funding.
 For example, recognizing that DWR should experience a decline in its purchase power costs equal to the decrease in consumption which is the basis for the payments, DWR could use these savings to fund the decremental consumption.
 Another option to explore is UDC funding of the decremental payments, with recovery of those amounts in rates over a stated period of time.

-B. Two-Tier TOU Rate Achieves Rate Design Goal

-The Commission has been placed in the position of approving and implementing a rate increase of historic proportions.
-Faced with executing this responsibility, the Commission has emphasized the goals of equity in implementation and the effect of conservation in consumption.
-Achieving these goals will serve to mitigate the impact of the rate increase on consumers.
-Enron’s proposal for a two-tiered TOU rate achieves the Commission’s objectives.

-A primary component of Enron’s proposal is that it treats all customers within the TOU rate schedules (effectively the large commercial and industrial customers) the same.
-All of these customers are being asked to proportionally react to the same price signals.
-In contrast, a number of other proposals in this proceeding are geared to allocating a large percentage, if not all, of the targeted revenue to the summer on-peak period.
-Customers that do not have the ability to shift load or drop load during that crucial time period, are faced with a substantial rate increase, while others who may have the capability of reworking their processes to avoid this targeted time period, may escape the rate increase virtually unscathed.
-A rate design that results in giving preferential treatment to certain customers because of their industry or load profile can hardly be said to be equitable.